kashw2/Fleet-of-the-Faithful-Knights/README.md

 Node                      | 12.x.x
 Lerna                     | 3.22.1
 Webpack                   | 5.10.1
+Terraform                 | 0.15.0

-This ensures that you will be able to compile, build and run all projects in the repo.
+This ensures that you will be able to compile, build, run and deploy all projects in the repo.

 Here's a one line install.
 Do note that it is a global install.